improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 If you haven't already done so,

-* In a terminal windows run: `npm start` to fire off the build.
+* In a terminal windows run: `yarn start` to fire off the build.
 * Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.

 Did your application display any data?
 Look at your console to see the reported "Proxy error".
 This gives us a clue that we need to start our backend server to start supplying the data to our application.

 ## Checkout the API repository

-* Keep your `npm start` frontend running, but now open a 2nd console window
+* Keep your `yarn start` frontend running, but now open a 2nd console window
 * Change directories to a folder separate from the existing project.
 The parent directory above the react-redux-timesheet project would work nicely

 Checkout the backend API server project from Github.